 Marvin Smith’s work has been featured in Artspan.com portfolios He recently received an an Honorable Mention in Artspan’s “Rebirth” competition, and appeared in two editions of Studio Visit, one in press to be published in the summer of 2018.

-He lives in eastern Washington State with television writer/producer Beth Ann and their Labradoddle Ebony.
+Smith lives in eastern Washington State with his television/film producer-writer spouse and their Labradoddle, Ebony.